 Every year, young people drink less alcohol.
 But for some, drinking heavily and getting drunk is still a risk.

 Child sexual exploitation is a form of child abuse where an adult targets a vulnerable child, often during their teenage years, to sexual abuse them

-Every year fewer young people in the UK start smoking.
-Smoking is dropping fastest of all in those aged 18-24.
+Every year fewer young people in the UK smoke, and more people are quitting.
 Find out how to get help if you, or someone you care for, is smoking.

 Why are some people bullied, while others bully?

 Using computers, tablets and mobile phones to hurt, annoy or harass people is bullying.
 Learn how to protect yourself and help others fight cyberbullying.

 We all like to share news stories with our friends on social media, but do any of us check if the stories are actually true?